writetome51/open-array/README.md

         howMany: integer greater than zero (it's how many adjacent items to remove/return) }
     Example:
-    	 // arr.data is [1,2,3,4,5,6,7,8,9,10]
+    	 // this.data is [1,2,3,4,5,6,7,8,9,10]
-    	 let numbers = arr.getAndRemove.adjacentToValue({value:5, offset: -2, howMany:3});
+    	 let numbers = this.getAndRemove.adjacentToValue({value:5, offset: -2, howMany:3});
-    	 // numbers is now [3,4,5].  getAndRemove.data is now [1,2,6,7,8,9,10]
+    	 // numbers is now [3,4,5].  this.data is now [1,2,6,7,8,9,10]
     *********/

 // For all the functions below, the parameter 'value' cannot be object.

 getAndRemove.allAfterFirst(value): any[]
-    // Removes and returns everything after first instance of value
+    // removes and returns all items after first instance of value

 getAndRemove.allBeforeFirst(value): any[]
-    // Removes and returns everything before first instance of value
+    // removes and returns all items before first instance of value

 getAndRemove.allAfterLast(value): any[]
-    // Removes and returns everything after last instance of value
+    // removes and returns all items after last instance of value

 getAndRemove.allBeforeLast(value): any[]
-    // Removes and returns everything before last instance of value
+    // removes and returns all items before last instance of value

 getAndRemove.duplicates(): any[]
     // removes and returns every instance of a duplicate, so you may receive multiple instances.

 /************
 These last 2 methods both return an array of IValueIndexPairs.
 A IValueIndexPair looks like this:
 {value: any,  index: number}

 Each one represents a removed array item.
 ************/

+getAndRemove.byTest(
-getAndRemove.byTest(testFunction: (currentValue, currentIndex?, array?) => boolean): IValueIndexPair[]
+    testFunction: (currentValue, currentIndex?, array?) => boolean ): IValueIndexPair[]
-    // Gets and removes any value that passes test.
+    // removes and returns any value that passes test.

 getAndRemove.byType(
     type: 'object' | 'array' | 'number' | 'string' | 'boolean' | 'function' | 'undefined'